snowplow-devops/terraform-module-template/README.md

 # Copyright and license

-The PROJECT_NAME project is Copyright 2022-2022 Snowplow Analytics Ltd.
+The PROJECT__NAME_WITH_SPACES project is Copyright 2023-present Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.